whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 &#8220;The history of this conflict is well known to all present.
 However, the Furnace&#8217;s interest in amending it has been a matter held in confidence.
 I shall now explain it in full.&#8221; From the Humanos at both ends of the Hall came a sense of renewed attention. _These people have superb focus,_ she thought. _Speaking to them is easy, but they will notice the slightest slip._ She pitched her voice slightly lower, holding them with her eyes. &#8220;The Furnace, I regret to say, is facing concerns about sustainability.&#8221;

 Dead silence. _That was not what they expected to hear.
 Good.
 Corro and Heitor have kept the topic to themselves._ &#8220;Raw materials?
 Metals?
 The City and its surroundings have been thoroughly picked over&#8230; In time, we may find that our ability to create concentrated-energy products is no longer a paying business proposition.
 When that happens, we genuinely do not know what will become of us.
 The Furnace can never be a closed system.
-Even now we are beginning to recover and resmelt the filings from our machining processes.&#8221;
+For some time now we have been painstakingly recovering and resmelting the filings from our machining processes.&#8221;

 Her audience understood.
 The Humanos were a sword-and-bow culture for reasons similar to her argument.
 They were very dedicated to being able to craft their own tools, instruments, and weapons. _Successors make their own._